WEB_Global_Banner

 Interview

 We currently conduct all interviews virtually using Thalamus.
 Our interview season runs from late October through mid-December.
-The virtual interview day will include interviews with the Program Director and 2 Faculty members, an informational session with the Program Coordinator and conclude with an interactive Q&A session with our amazing residents.
+The virtual interview day will include interviews with the Program Director, faculty members and residents.

 What We Look For

-We welcome applications from US graduates and international graduates of both osteopathic and allopathic medical programs.
+We seek to recruit qualified candidates from a variety of backgrounds with the goal of creating a diverse and balanced training program.
+We welcome applications from US and international graduates of both osteopathic and allopathic medical programs.
 We review all aspects of an application, but traditionally have looked for applicants with the following attributes.

 • Minimum USMLE step 1 score: 215; COMLEX step 1 score: 500*